ChnMasterOG/KmerGO/README.md

 # KmerGO

-KmerGO is a user-friendly tool to identify the group-specific sequences on two groups of high throughput sequencing datasets.
+**KmerGO is a user-friendly tool to identify the group-specific sequences on two groups of high throughput sequencing datasets.
 A sequence that is present, or rich, in one group, but absent, or scarce, in another group is considered “group-specific” here.
+Furthermore, KmerGO can also be applied to capture trait-associated sequences for continuous-trait dataset.**

-Compared with other tools, KmerGO have the following advantages:
+**Compared with other tools, KmerGO have the following advantages:**

-1.KmerGO offers graphic interface under Windows and Linux with one-click installation free from environmental settings.
+1. KmerGO offers both graphic user interface (GUI) under Windows & Linux and command line (CL) mode under Linux, with one-click installation free from environmental settings.

-2.KmerGO is able to capture the long group-specific k-mers (k up to 40bps) with much lower requirements for computing resource in much shorter running time.
+2. KmerGO is able to capture the group-specific k-mers (k up to 40bps) for categorical dataset and trait-associated k-mers for continuous-trait dataset with much lower requirements for computing resource in much shorter running time.

-3.Users can run KmerGO by one-click mode or step-by-step mode and use the output group-specific k-mers or sequences to be the input of other tools for the following discovery of biomarkers, such as genetic variants, species or genes.
+3. Users can run KmerGO by one-click mode or step-by-step mode and use the output group-specific k-mers or sequences to be the input of other tools for the following discovery of biomarkers, such as genetic variants, species or genes.

-In our experiment, through multi-processes parallel computing, KmerGO is able to capture all the group-specific k-mers (k up to 40bps) for 1.07 TB data in fasta format on a regular standalone server(Intel(R) Xeon(R) E5-2620 v4 @ 2.10GHz) in 21.5 hours, including 4 hours Kmer counting with KMC[https://academic.oup.com/bioinformatics/article/33/17/2759/3796399] and 17.5 hours(16 processes number) group-specific kmer identification, and return the assembled group-specific sequences.
+In our experiment, through multi-processes parallel computing, KmerGO is able to capture all the group-specific k-mers (k up to 40bps) for 1.07 TB data in fasta format on a regular standalone server(Intel(R) Xeon(R) E5-2620 v4 @ 2.10GHz) in 21.5 hours, including 4 hours Kmer counting with KMC[http://sun.aei.polsl.pl/REFRESH/kmc] and 17.5 hours(16 processes number) group-specific kmer identification, and return the assembled group-specific sequences.

 ## Running on two operation systems

 KmerGO can be run directly on Windows and Linux operating systems, without extra enviromental settings or configurations.

-**Attention: We recommend that you use parameters "k=25 MinValue=1" and set other parameters as default to run test data**

 ### Running on Windows